-SEA Electric, originally from Australia and now based in Los Angeles, has booked the largest order in the company’s history in the US.
+SEA Electric, originally from Australia and now also with a base in Los Angeles, has booked the largest order in the company’s history in the US.
 GATR EV, a division of GATR Truck Centers, has ordered 1,150 electric trucks from SEA Electric.

 Based on the Toyota Hino model and equipped with SEA’s electric drive system, the first 40 units are set for delivery this year.
 The remaining 1,110 electric trucks are to arrive at GATR EV, which operates in Iowa and Minnesota, throughout 2022.